 You can select the remaining taught component from the broad range of optional course options available within the School of GeoSciences and across the University.

 At the start of the year you will meet with your Programme Director to discuss which electives are most suited to your background, interests and goals.

 From April to August you will undertake a dissertation project worth 60 credits.
 You are strongly encouraged and supported to link your dissertation with outside organisations, and to work in small groups around similar topics.

 The University has partnerships with a wide range of local and international organisations involved with Ecosystem Services, including businesses, government, research institutions and policy institutes who can facilitate dissertation projects.

 There is often addtional funding available to support dissertation projects in particular areas, including climate change and development, and the links between ecosystem services and poverty.

-The field trip takes place in spring and is an integral part of the programme.
+The field trip takes place in spring and is an integral part of the core course Analysing the Environment Study Tour.
 It provides you with the opportunity to develop skills and gain experience in a variety of methods and approaches that will be useful for your dissertation and beyond completion of your degree.